 And it's never a good idea to leave furling headsails in place; they have a habit of unfurling in a blow.

 Condensation will have collected on internal engine surfaces throughout the season and this is now contained within the oil.
 This can cause damage if left in the engine over the winter, so it should be changed along with the oil filters.

 The oil should be warm and viscous or it won't drain properly, so now's the time to do it - just before hauling out.

 This always gets the pulse rate up and the sphincter muscle twitching - if you're the owner that is.
 Now, about those strops...

 Lifting strops can do a deal of damage to underwater parts during haul-out if they're incorrectly positioned.
 Particularly vulnerable are the rudder, the propeller and shaft, and the thru-hull log impeller.

-Make sure the yard staff put some protection between the hull and the strop - a sheet og cardboard is fine.
+Make sure the yard staff put some protection between the hull side and the strop - a sheet of cardboard is fine.

 If a crane is used for the haul-out, the strops will be hung from a single hook which will impose a pinching load on the hull topsides.

 The beamier the boat and the shorter the strops, the greater this load will be.